 The overwhelming anguish and sense of loss experienced by women struggling with infertility issues is an unwelcome motivator, driving them to seek other treatment options to overcoming infertility.
-From home remedies, fertility drugs, and even surgery, to in vitro fertilization (IVF) and donor eggs and embryos, modern healthcare has vastly expanded the array of options available for couples struggling to conceive.
+From home remedies, fertility drugs, and even surgery to in vitro fertilisation (IVF) and donor eggs and embryos, modern healthcare has vastly expanded the array of options available for couples struggling to conceive.

-Traditional Chinese medicine, for example, has been practised for thousands of years and includes techniques and practices such as tai chi, moxibustion, tui na, Chinese cupping, and acupuncture.
-Acupuncture in particular has rapidly grown in acceptance by the general public and practice among therapists today.
-Not only is acupuncture valued for stress-relieving and relaxing benefits, but also as a component of fertility treatments.
+For example, traditional Chinese medicine has been practised for thousands of years and includes techniques and practices such as tai chi, moxibustion, tui na, Chinese cupping, and acupuncture.
+In particular, acupuncture has rapidly grown in acceptance by the general public and practice among therapists today.
+Acupuncture is valued for stress-relieving and relaxing benefits and as a component of fertility treatments.

 The Evolution and History of Acupuncture

-With a recorded history of about 3,000 years, the foundations of acupuncture are believed to date back to the Stone Age when sharp edged tools were used to puncture the skin and drain blood and abscesses.
+With a recorded history of about 3,000 years, acupuncture foundations are believed to date back to the Stone Age when sharp-edged tools were used to puncture the skin and drain blood and abscesses.

-The Chinese document titled Lingshu (translated as “Miraculous Pivot”) listed nine classical acupuncture needles: Filiform, Shear, Round-Pointed, Spoon, Lance, Round-Sharp, Stiletto, Long, and Big.
-These classical needles were originally made from bronze, gold, or silver, but modern acupuncture uses only stainless steel filliform needles.
+The Chinese document titled Lingshu (translated as “Miraculous Pivot”) listed nine classical acupuncture needles: Filiform, Shear, Round-Pointed, Spoon, Lance, Round-Sharp, Stiletto Long, and Big.
+These traditional needles were initially made from bronze, gold, or silver, but modern acupuncture uses only stainless steel filiform needles.

-The rise in popularity of acupuncture has compelled researchers to take a closer, scientific look at the full potential of acupuncture.
-From aiding in weight loss efforts, to reducing stress and relieving pain, the benefits of acupuncture have raised interest in its potential to increase the chances of conception.
+The rise in popularity of acupuncture has compelled researchers to take a closer, scientific look at acupuncture's full potential.
+From aiding in weight loss efforts to reducing stress and relieving pain, the benefits of acupuncture have raised interest in its potential to increase the chances of conception.

 Can Acupuncture Successfully Treat Infertility?

 Long before technology and modern medicine, people have used acupuncture to treat infertility.
-Stimulating a myriad of pressure points in the body can reduce or even treat infertility.
+Stimulating a myriad of pressure points in the body can reduce or even treat impotence.

 Acupuncture is becoming a popular choice for couples.
-An ancient therapy, acupuncture is a Chinese healing method in which extremely fine needles help relieve or create pressure to treat an array of conditions.
-The reason it works so well for fertility improvement, is that pressure points and blood flow have everything to do with your impending pregnancy.
+An ancient therapy, acupuncture, is a Chinese healing method in which fine needles help relieve or create pressure to treat various conditions.
+It works so well for fertility improvement because pressure points and blood flow have everything to do with your impending pregnancy.

 Varieties of studies have shown consistently that acupuncture improved the blood flow to the uterus.
-That alone gave a boost to fertility, because adequate blood supply in the uterus is crucial for pregnancy.
+That alone gave a boost to fertility because adequate blood supply in the womb is crucial for pregnancy.
 The treatment can also regulate your menstrual cycle, and the more regular you are, the better your odds for pregnancy.

-Trying to have a baby is a stressful time, even if things are going well; simply planning for a baby can feel a bit stressful.
-It’s only natural to have a heightened blood pressure during this time, but lower stress means better results.
-Acupuncture is known to reduce stress and lower blood pressure, while regulating natural hormones.
+Trying to have a baby is stressful, even if things are going well; merely planning for a baby can feel a bit stressful.
+It’s only natural to have heightened blood pressure during this time, but lower stress means better results.
+Acupuncture is known to reduce stress and lower blood pressure while regulating natural hormones.

 The Science Behind Infertility

-Because of the delicate balance between the hypothalamus, pituitary, and reproductive glands, stress is capable of preventing a woman from ovulating entirely.
+Because of the delicate balance between the hypothalamus, pituitary, and reproductive glands, stress can prevent a woman from ovulating entirely.
 This can contribute to the cause of female infertility.
-Stress can also create spasms in both the fallopian tubes and the uterus, which can interfere with movement and implantation of a fertilized egg.
-In men, stress can alter sperm counts, motility, and cause impotence.
-Acupuncture infertility treatment counters the effects of stress and cortizol by releasing endorphins in the brain.
-An herbal impotence cure is also an option for men and can reduce stress.
+Pressure can also create spasms in both the fallopian tubes and the uterus, which can interfere with the movement and implantation of a fertilised egg.
+In men, stress can alter sperm counts, motility and cause impotence.
+Acupuncture infertility treatment counters the effects of stress and cortisol by releasing endorphins in the brain.
+A herbal impotence cure is also an option for men and can reduce stress.

-Hormonal balance does not have to be disrupted by cortizol to cause infertility.
+Hormonal balance does not have to be disrupted by cortisol to cause infertility.
 The most common cause of female infertility is an ovulation disorder, in which the release of a mature egg from the ovary is prevented, usually because of a hormonal imbalance.
 Without enough progesterone, for example, the fetus is unable to attach to the uterus.
-High levels of prolactin, the hormone that stimulates the production of breast milk, can also prevent ovulation.
+High levels of prolactin, the hormone that stimulates breast milk production, can also prevent ovulation.

-While the fertility drugs commonly prescribed for women can produce a 20 to 60 percent pregnancy rate, they also commonly include such side effects as abdominal tenderness, bloating, fluid retention, weight gain, and nausea.
+While the fertility drugs commonly prescribed for women can produce a 20 to 60 per cent pregnancy rate, they also usually include such side effects as abdominal tenderness, bloating, fluid retention, weight gain, and nausea.
 Some studies show that they may also cause breast cancer.

 The Potential of Acupuncture to Increase Chance of Conception

-Acupuncture can increase fertility by reducing stress, increasing blood flow to the reproductive organs and balancing the endocrine system, according to several studies and medical research.
-The goal of an infertility treatment from a Chinese medicine perspective is not just to get pregnant, but to stay pregnant and to have a healthy baby.
-Among many other benefits, acupuncture can provide better blood flow to the ovaries and uterus, creating a stronger chance for an egg to be nourished and carried to term.
+According to several studies and medical research, acupuncture can increase fertility by reducing stress, increasing blood flow to the reproductive organs, and balancing the endocrine system.
+The goal of an infertility treatment from a Chinese medicine perspective is not just to get pregnant but to stay pregnant and to have a healthy baby.
+Among many other benefits, acupuncture can provide better blood flow to the ovaries and uterus, creating a more substantial chance for an egg to be nourished and carried to term.

-Modern acupuncture consists of the gentle insertion and stimulation of thin, disposable sterile needles at strategic points near the surface of the body.
+Modern acupuncture consists of the gentle insertion and stimulation of thin, disposable sterile needles at strategic points near the body's surface.
 Over 2,000 acupuncture points on the human body connect with 14 major pathways, called meridians.
 We believe that these meridians conduct qi, or energy, between the surface of the body and internal organs.
 It is qi that regulates spiritual, emotional, mental and physical balance.
-When the flow of qi is disrupted through poor health habits or other circumstances, pain and/or disease can result.
+When qi's flow is disrupted through poor health habits or other circumstances, pain and disease can result.
 Acupuncture helps to keep the normal flow of this energy unblocked, thereby increasing a couple's chances of conceiving.

 Acupuncture infertility treatment can improve almost every cause of this obstacle.
-While 40 percent of infertility is caused by problems in the female, another 40 percent is caused by problems in the male, such as low sperm count or motility.
-The cause of female infertility stems from problems such as anovulation and endometriosis.
-The remaining 20 percent is caused by unknown factors.
+In contrast, problems in the female reason 40 per cent of infertility, another 40 per cent is caused by male issues, such as low sperm count or motility.
+The cause of female infertility stems from disorders such as anovulation and endometriosis.
+Unknown factors cause the remaining 20 per cent.

-One of the ways acupuncture infertility treatment increases fertility is by reducing stress, which is often a key factor in the fertility of both men and women.
-When people are under stress, the hormone cortisol is released in the brain.
-This alters the brain's neurochemical balance, thus changing hormone levels and disrupting the pituitary balance that is key to the reproductive cycle.
+One way acupuncture infertility treatment increases fertility is by reducing stress, which is often a critical factor in both men and women's fertility.
+When people are under pressure, the hormone cortisol is released in the brain.
+This alters the brain's neurochemical balance, thus changing hormone levels and disrupting the pituitary balance key to the reproductive cycle.

 However, acupuncture may not be good at addressing issues with tubal adhesion, blockage and pelvic inflammation.
-For such disorders, Chinese herbs need to be used to treat the body systemically to improvement blood circulation especially to the lower abdominal area and those reproductive organs.
-Chinese herbs are used in formulated prescriptions can help body regain its hormonal balance to promoting chance of fertility.
+For such disorders, Chinese herbs need to treat the body systemically to improve blood circulation, especially to the lower abdominal area and those reproductive organs.
+Chinese herbs are used in formulated prescriptions to helping the body regain its hormonal balance to promote fertility.

 Acupuncture’s Side Effects

-Acupuncture infertility treatment, by contrast, produces few or no side effects while performing the same function as the drugs do: stimulating the hypothalamus to effectively balance the endocrine system and its hormones and to get to the root cause of female infertility as well as male infertility.
+By contrast, acupuncture infertility treatment produces few or no side effects while performing the same function as the drugs do: stimulating the hypothalamus to balance the endocrine system and its hormones effectively and get to the root cause of female infertility as well as male infertility.
 The natural, time-tested alternative treatment used by eastern cultures be worth a try.